 1. Get the Scene Ready for Water Drop Photography

 Find a location for your creative photography.
-Your kitchen or bathroom are ideal places.
-You cannot avoid one or two splashes of water ending up outside the bowl.
-A place where you can quickly clean up will make this shoot more fun.
+Your kitchen or bathroom is ideal.
+You can’t avoid one or two splashes of water ending up outside the bowl.
+A place where you can easily clean up will make this shoot more fun.

 Fill the mixing bowl with water almost completely.
 Add a few drops of milk to cloud the water.
 There are two reasons for this.